Thunderbirds Are Go: Critical response

-Writer John Peel comments that Thunderbirds Are Go is "well-made" and fulfils its promise to deliver visual spectacle.
-He considers it superior to its sequel, Thunderbird 6, but suggests that the plot is partly recycled from the TV episodes and describes the dream sequence as "painfully silly".
-Both La Rivière and Peel believe that the Thunderbird machines are underused.
-La Rivière also suggests that the lengthy model shots and reduced role of the Tracy family may have disappointed the film's young target audience.
+John Peel comments that Thunderbirds Are Go is "well-made" and keeps its promise to deliver visual spectacle.
+He considers it superior to the sequel, Thunderbird 6, but suggests that its plot is partly recycled from the TV episodes and describes the dream sequence as "painfully silly".
+Both La Rivière and Peel also believe that the Thunderbird machines are underused.
+La Rivière suggests that the lengthy model shots and reduced role of the Tracy family may have disappointed the child target audience.

 Jeff Stafford of Turner Classic Movies regards the film in its entirety as a "pop culture novelty as fascinating and endearing as a toy from one's childhood."
-He agrees that the effects sequences are protracted: "You'll feel yourself growing older as cranes and hydraulic lifts slowly – very slowly – prepare for a missile launch."
+He states that the effects sequences are protracted: "You'll feel yourself growing older as cranes and hydraulic lifts slowly – very slowly – prepare for a missile launch."
 William Gallagher of BBC Online gives a positive review, calling Thunderbirds Are Go "every bit as good" as the TV series.
-However, he also suggests that Thunderbirds worked better on the small screen, writing of the film's content: "Certainly there's no greater profundity or universal theme to the film, it is just an extended episode."
+However, he also suggests that Thunderbirds worked better on TV, remarking that "certainly there's no greater profundity or universal theme to the film; it is just an extended episode."
 He rates Thunderbirds Are Go three stars out of five, as does the Film4 website.

+The film has a 57% approval rating on Rotten Tomatoes.

 Sequel

-Dismissing the film's critical and commercial failure as a stroke of bad luck, United Artists told Anderson to make a sequel: Thunderbird 6.
+Dismissing the film's failure as bad luck, UA told Anderson to make a sequel.
 According to Anderson: "None of us ... could understand why the film hadn't succeeded, so it was decided we would make another one."
-The Andersons deliberately wrote Thunderbird 6 as a more light-hearted adventure.
-However, the response to the second film was similarly lukewarm, spelling the end of Thunderbirds as a media franchise until the release of the live-action film Thunderbirds nearly four decades later in 2004.
+Thunderbird 6 was deliberately written to be a more light-hearted adventure.
+However, critical and commercial response was no better than before, putting an end to Thunderbirds as a media franchise until the release of the live-action Thunderbirds in 2004.

 Other media

 Books and comics

 A novelisation by Angus P. Allan was released by Armada Books in 1966.
 In addition, TV Century 21 published a four-part "photographic picturisation" of the film narrating it from the perspective of the Zero-X crew.
-After this, the publication printed Zero-X comic strips until 1969; these told the continuing adventures of the astronauts, once again led by Captain Travers, as they explored the rest of the Solar System and beyond aboard the Zero-X "Mark III".
+After this, the comic published Zero-X strips until 1969.
+These told the continuing adventures of the astronauts, once again led by Captain Travers, as they explored the rest of the Solar System and beyond aboard the "Mark III" Zero-X.

-A connection to Captain Scarlet was established in issues published between June and September 1967.
-In these issues, a follow-up expedition to Mars, led by Captain Black of the world security organisation Spectrum, ends in disaster when Black (as shown in the first episode of Captain Scarlet) falls under the control of the malevolent Mysterons.
+Between June and September 1967, the comic linked Thunderbirds Are Go to Captain Scarlet.
+These issues showed a follow-up expedition to Mars, led by Captain Black of the Spectrum security organisation, ending in disaster when Black (as shown in the first episode of Captain Scarlet) falls under Mysteron control.
 Zero-X returns to Earth and lands at Glenn Field, where the possessed Black avoids capture by the authorities.